PyrApple/node-audio-slicer/README.md

 node-audio-slicer
 =================

-Read, slice, and write back to disk audio files (supported formats: .wav and .mp3).
+Read, slice, and write back audio files to disk (supported formats: .wav and .mp3).
 Used e.g. for streaming service to prepare audio chunks for greedy clients.

 Installation
 ------------

-You can install it with `npm`:
+npm install:

 ``` bash
 $ npm install --save node-audio-slicer
 ```

-This package relies on [node-lame](https://github.com/jankarres/node-lame) for mp3 encoding. node-lame requirements:
+This package relies on [node-lame](https://github.com/jankarres/node-lame) for mp3 encoding.
+Check the repository for requirements (no windows + lame installed at the moment).

-* Linux or Mac OS (Windows is NOT tested by this package)
-* lame installed (instructions see node-lame repo)
-* node 6.9.* or newer

 Examples
 --------